Kuala Penyu District: Demographics

+Geography

+Kuala Penyu located at the western part of Sabah.
+It sits close to the coastal, by South China Sea, Brunei Bay and Kimanis Bay.
+Kuala Penyu only shared border with two district in Sabah, being Beaufort and Membakut District to the southeast.
+Nearby island is the federal territory of Malaysia, Labuan, and the island that the district owns, Pulau Tiga National Park.

+The district topography is almost mostly flat and featuring field by padi, with a known river, namely Klias River, are filled with mangrove swamp.

 Tourism

 It is one of the gateways to Pulau Tiga National Park, where Survivor: Borneo was set.
 Kuala Penyu is also famous for its beaches, especially Tempurung beach, Sawangan beach and Sungai Labuan Waterfront.
 Sungai Labuan, as the name implies was taken from the name of a river flowing in the heart of Kuala Penyu.
 Pesta Rumbia is a special celebration for "Sago" trees which are only planted widely in the district.
 This festive season targets to promote "sago" as traditional food and multi purpose product with full of nutrition.
 More recently Kuala Penyu's surrounding long, deserted beaches have brought in both international and local tourists to the area.
 Positioned perfectly for a sun rise, or sunset, depending on which side of the peninsular you are, the location is proving to be a 'weekend hot spot' for those escaping the city life.
 In addition, Kuala Penyu district also hosts a minor seaport or jetty and a major gateway to the island destination of Labuan through the town of Menumbok where ro-ro ferries depart and arrive for the daily Labuan-Sabah ferry crossings.